Conservation for Volunteers over 19 in Mexico

 - You will also assist with the daily care of turtles and iguanas living at the centre and cleaning their tanks and enclosures.

-As a variation from turtle conservation work, you will also get the opportunity to work at a local crocodile center once a week, where you will clean and maintain enclosures by removing excess vegetation and painting, as well as record biometric data.
+As a variation from turtle conservation work, you will also get the opportunity to work at a local crocodile center once a week, in the nearby town of Cofradia de Morelos.
+Here, you will clean and maintain enclosures by removing excess vegetation and painting, as well as record biometric data.

 There will also be an important research component of the work you will do as a volunteer on the Conservation 19+ Special Project in Mexico.
 You will collect data on turtles on the beach, and monitor the behaviour and diversity of the wildlife living around the local lagoon such as the abundant birdlife.
 The research you conduct will contribute to long-term conservation plans.